tvdk-sudoku/Year11Notes/content/_index.md

 # Welcome to my notes v3
 Welcome to my notes.
 They are very unfinished as I am in the process of moving and uploading them to this new website.

 If something isn't working, raise the issue on the github repository and blame Edward (@EddieTheEd [EddieTheEd](https://github.com/EddieTheEd)).
 He has refused to help fix any bugs in a helpful way even though he was the one who made me swap to quartz.
-He also slanders me on his website, which you should not visit (the website is also a virus).
+He also slanders me on his website, which you should not visit (his website is also a virus).

 > MacE is a bit of a delinquent.